 Regularly clients come to Enness looking to remortgage their primary residence in order to fund the building of a new one.
-At Enness we take a great deal of care to help clients make the process of moving home as smooth as possible, and we are experts at organising bridging finance to facilitate this.
+At Enness we take a great deal of care to help clients make the process of moving home as smooth as possible.
+We are experts at organising bridging finance to facilitate this.

-As well as this, most bridging lenders will only offer a regulated first charge bridging facility for 12 months.
-This gave no leeway if the building project went over time and would mean that my clients would be faced with refinancing the bridging facility for another 12 months which would be incredibly expensive.
+In addition, most bridging lenders will only offer a regulated first charge bridging facility for 12 months.
+This gave no leeway if the building project went over time and would mean that my clients could be faced with refinancing the bridging facility for another 12 months which would be incredibly expensive if the project overran.

 I knew exactly how to overcome these obstacles, as I have a strong relationship with a particular building society that has very flexible underwriting.
-This lender has a regulated bridging facility that can be rolled over for two years rather than 12 months that is reserved for high net worth clients.
+This lender has a regulated bridging facility that can be rolled over for two years rather than 12 months.

-It was possible for my clients to be offered this solution because their primary residence was unencumbered and they also owned a buy-to-let property which gave them equity of £350,000 which meant that they could be considered as High Net Worth.
+It was possible for my clients to access this product as they are considered to be High Net Worth.
+Their primary residence was unencumbered and they also owned a buy-to-let property which gave them equity of £350,000.
 This meant that the lender in question was able to ignore the affordability stress testing that would prevent any other lender from offering this.

-The lender was also happy to accept repayments of the bridging facility from the sale of their first property.
-My clients were able to fund the £1.35million build costs over three blocks of payment which saves significant interest.
+The lender was also happy to accept that the repayment of the bridging facility was made from the sale of their first property.
+My clients were able to fund the £1.35million build costs over three blocks of payment, saving significant interest.
 I managed to negotiate a rate of 5.99% annually (or 0.49% monthly) over a 2-year term where the interest is rolled up and added to the net borrowing of the build costs.

 My clients were delighted with this result as it ensured a smooth process from build to move to sale.
 At Enness we put a great deal of emphasis on creating lasting relationships and I was very pleased to offer a great service after being personally recommended by the clients’ friends.